 3.1 Easy Patient Data Retrieval

 A Hospital Management System(HMS) enables easy accessibility to all patient information via a network with a few screen taps.
-Patient data, present disease, test results obtained, and medical billing information, will all be publicly disclosed to the customer.
+Patient data, present disease, test results, and medical billing information will all be publicly disclosed to the healthcare providers.
 This information will assist in connecting the patient’s points, such as precise diagnosis, associated therapy, and drugs.

 3.2 Reduced Costs and Workload

 Health Information Systems promote cost savings in multiple ways.
-It automates administrative processes like patient registration and appointment scheduling reducing the need for hiring extensive administrative staff and eliminating costly errors.
-These systems also monitor resource allocation and usage reducing wastage of medical supplies and ensuring balanced resource utilization.
-It replaces paper-based systems with digital records cutting the paper printing and maintenance expenses.
+It automates administrative processes like patient registration and appointment scheduling, reducing the need for hiring extensive administrative staff and eliminating costly errors.
+These systems also monitor resource allocation and usage, reducing wastage of medical supplies and ensuring balanced resource utilization.
+It replaces paper-based systems with digital records, cutting paper printing and maintenance expenses.
 It automates the billing process, ensuring patients are billed promptly and correctly, and increases claim approval rates.

 3.3 Improved Patient Experience